 Beat that cheat with some exercise.
 If you’re feeling guilty about eating too many calories, balance the score with some extra exercise.
 Whether it’s a new workout class or getting in a few more steps that normal, exercise will help burn some of those extra calories.

 Need some help putting this advice into practice?
-Call a health coach at 1-800-807-0751 to discuss these tips and tricks and more!
+Call a care manager at 1-800-807-0751 to discuss these tips and tricks and more!